cdeciron/Compound-events-assessment/README.md

 - MPI-M-MPI-ESM-LR - GERICS-REMO2015

 ## Data storage and folder structure
-A .zip file is included in this project and it is crucial to download it as it follows the exact same folder structure as used in the scripts.
+In the 'Releases' tab, you will find a .zip file.
+It is crucial to download it as it follows the exact same folder structure as used in the scripts.
 You will find also geospatial data/shapefiles for norway and its electricity price regions.

 # Scripts
 The project consists in several scripts, each being essential to assess the probability of compound events as previously described in the introduction.